LPCIC/elpi/docs/base/cmdline.rst

 Running a program
 =================

-The `elpi` command line utility can run a query against a program.
+The :console:`elpi` command line utility can run a query against a program.
-The standard query is `main` for which one can use the dedicated command line option `-main`.
+The standard query is :elpi:`main` for which one can use the dedicated command line option :console:`-main`.

 .. elpi:: cmdline_example.elpi
    :nostderr: